Ch0pin/AVIator/README.md

 #### Usage

-The application has a form which consists of three main inputs:
+The application has a form which consists of three main inputs (See screenshot bellow):

 https://ibb.co/X24mnzW